n64decomp/mk64/README.md

 Install the following AUR packages:
 * [mips64-elf-binutils](https://aur.archlinux.org/packages/mips64-elf-binutils) (AUR)

-Review the n64decomp/sm64 readme for instructions to compile  on distributions.
+Review the n64decomp/sm64 readme for instructions to compile in other distributions.

 ##### Windows